rhaslund/labguides/vbr-95u4b2/module-04/content.md

 28. [] Keep the default setting and click the **Finish** button on the **Summary** step.
 > **Important: Do not wait for the jobs to finish before moving to the next step.**
 >
-> Note: Backup Copy Job WAN starts automatically copying the last restore point for VEEAM-ORCL and will be transported from Backup Copy Job to the second Backup Target since it was created within the sync interval.
+> Note: The Backup Copy job starts automatically copying the last restore point for Tiny-Veeam and will be transported from the source repository to the second Backup Target since it was created within the sync interval.

 ===